shirish93/shirish93.github.io/_innovation/nepals-traditional-foods.md

 **The Problem**

-Despite the existence of ethnic restaurants, they are often:
+Despite the existence of ethnic restaurants, they are :

 * **Small-scale and regionally limited** with inadequate marketing.
 * **Expensive** to start due to the lack of a standardized approach.